-9. Working to Institutionalize Sexuality Education (WISE)

-A Program of Trailhead Institute
+12. Working to Institutionalize Sexuality Education (WISE) A Program of Trailhead Institute

-Adrienne Wall, Program Manager 1385 S. Colorado Blvd.
-Suite A622, Denver, CO 80222 720.836.1191 www.trailhead.institute
+Adrienne Wall, Senior Program Manager 1385 S. Colorado Blvd.
+Suite A622, Denver, CO 80222 720.836.1191 mailto:awall@trailhead.institute http://trailhead.institute/youth-sexual-health

 Mission: Trailhead Institute is a coalition for public health innovation.
 Youth sexual health is just one component of its work.
-Trailhead's goal is to become a trusted, centralized, multi-sector resource for youth sexual health, education and resources across Colorado as a way to connect initiatives, dismantle silos, and build seamless synergy across health topics.
-Description: The Working to Institutionalize Sex Ed (WISE) Initiative is a national model and is Trailhead Institute's youth sexual health cornerstone program that works to ensure that quality sexual health education is a component of ongoing school curriculum.
-The primary goal of the WISE initiative is to advance school-based sexual health education programs by supporting targeted implementation efforts, increasing student access to quality education, and expanding the field's body of knowledge related to best practices for institutionalizing sex education.
+Trailhead's goal is to become a trusted, centralized, multi-sector resource for youth sexual health, education and resources across Colorado as a way to connect initiatives, dismantle silos, and build complete supersystems health tension.
+Description: build seamless synergy across health topics.
+The Working to Institutionalize Sex Ed (WISE) Initiative is a national model and is Trailhead Institute's youth sexual health cornerstone program that works to ensure that quality sexual health education is a component of ongoing school curriculum.
+The primary goal of the WISE initiative is to advance school- based sexual health education programs by supporting targeted implementation efforts, increasing student access to quality education, and expanding the field's body of knowledge related to best practices for institutionalizing sex education.
 Please contact Trailhead to learn more about bringing WISE to your school or district.